Things you don’t owe anyone an explanation for

 As I explored in a recent video, this realization transformed everything about how I approach life:

 Consider how we approach relationships.
 We feel compelled to explain why we’re still single, why we ended that relationship, why we’re not ready for commitment.
 But these explanations often serve as shields, protecting us from the vulnerability of simply being where we are.
 The truth is, your relationship status—whether you’re holding out for something meaningful or choosing solitude—requires no justification.
-The myth of the perfect partner, which I held onto for far too long, dissolves when you stop explaining what you’re looking for and start experiencing what actually is.
+The myth of the perfect partner dissolves when you stop explaining what you’re looking for and start experiencing what actually is.

 The same applies to career transitions.
-When I restructured my business and became a digital nomad in Southeast Asia, the conventional world demanded explanations.
-Why leave Los Angeles?
-Why abandon the traditional startup path?
+When I shifted my focus from one venture to the next, or moved between cities like London, New York, Los Angeles, Bangkok, and eventually Singapore, the conventional world demanded explanations.
+Why leave?
+Why change direction?
 But the real question was different: Why did I feel obligated to make my choices comprehensible to people who weren’t living my life?
-The business thrived precisely because I stopped seeking permission through explanation and started making decisions from a place of inner clarity.
+My work thrived precisely because I stopped seeking permission through explanation and started making decisions from a place of inner clarity.

 Psychology tells us that over-explaining often stems from what researchers call “rejection sensitive dysphoria”—an intense emotional response to real or perceived rejection.
 We preemptively explain to avoid the discomfort of being misunderstood.
 But here’s the counterintuitive truth: the more we explain, the more we invite judgment.
 Every explanation becomes an opening for debate, for someone to tell us why we’re wrong.